inside-track/dtspec/README.md

 ### Hello World With Multiple Test Cases

 Running tests with multiple cases that reference the same data sources introduces a complicating factor.
-One of the major reasons that makes it hard to build tests for for ETL/ELT is the fact that many data transformation systems in use today have a high latency for even very small transformations.
+One of the reasons that makes it hard to build tests for ETL/ELT is the fact that many data transformation systems in use today have a high latency for even very small transformations.
 For example, Redshift is a distributed RDBMS that can process billions of rows in minutes, millions of rows in